Propane in France: providers, tariffs and getting started

 There are different ways to contact Mint Énergie.
 Here are the main options:

-Signing up for an electricity or gas contract with Mint Énergie is easy and free.
-You can start by visiting their website or calling their customer service number.
+Signing up for an electricity or gas contract with Mint Énergie is easy and completely free.
+You can do this either by calling their customer service number or by visiting their website.

 Choosing your energy provider in France